awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 15

-These actions grant users the ability to read and list the s3 contents for MLSpace configuration files, MLSpace Readonly files, and Sagemaker sample files.
+These actions authorize users to read and list the contents of Amazon S3 buckets specifically for MLSpace configuration files, MLSpace read-only files, and Amazon SageMaker sample files.
+This access enables users to retrieve essential configuration data, view read-only resources, and access sample files provided by SageMaker, facilitating efficient use of the MLSpace environment and SageMaker services.

 ```json:line-numbers
     {